CesiumGS/wetzel/README.md

 Generate Markdown documentation from JSON Schema

-It is useful to redirect the output to the clipboard and then paste into a temporary GitHub issue for testing.
+It is useful to pipe the Markdown output to the clipboard and then paste into a temporary GitHub issue for testing.

 On Mac:
 ```